n0rdy/remindme/README.md

 ```shell
 remindme cancel --id 1
 ```
-where `1` is the ID of the reminder to be canceled.
+where `1` is the ID of the reminder to be cancelled.
 The ID can be obtained by running `remindme list` command.

 - to cancel all reminders, run:
 ```shell